What is the meaning of DRIP for investors? What is a DRIP in investing?

 - Full DRIP – This approach implies that all pennies you received from the company’s dividend is re-invested and fractional shares are tracked.
 With individual stocks, this is only possible through a transfer agent.

-With both types of plan, DRIP simply means that you can put your money at work and watch it grow.
+With both types of plans, DRIP simply means that you can put your money to work and watch it grow.

 DRIP Plans